VectorInstitute/vec-playbook/README.md

 # vec-playbook

-Starter repository for researchers at Vector Institute to get started with Vaughan and Killarney clusters.
+Starter repository for researchers at Vector Institute to get started with Bon Echo and Killarney clusters.

 This repo provides:
 - **Getting Started docs** with introductions to using Vector compute clusters.